Aman-vijay/VideoEditor/readme.md

 # VideoEditor

 A simple video editing service using Node.js, Prisma, and FFmpeg.
 This application allows users to upload, trim, add subtitles, render final videos, and download them.
 All video data is stored in a PostgreSQL database and managed through Prisma.
-This is demo project assignment for MOVE 37 PRODUCTIONS